-Key DuploCloud concepts
+Key DuploCloud Concepts

 Key concepts for using DuploCloud with Docker and Azure

-While deploying Dockerized applications, familiarize yourself with some key concepts and terminologies.
+Familiarize yourself with some key concepts and terminologies.

 These are virtual machines.
 In AKS deployments, they are also called Worker nodes.
 By default, apps within a Tenant are pinned to VMs in the same Tenant.

 Service is a DuploCloud term.
 DuploCloud Services are not Kubernetes Services.
-Services are microservices that are defined by a Name, DockerImage, and number of replicas in addition to many other optional parameters.
-Behind the scenes, a DuploCloud Service maps 1:1 either to a Kubernetes deployment set or to a StatefulSet depending on whether the microservice has stateful volumes or not.
-There are many optional configurations associated with a DuploCloud Service that represent various ways Docker containers can be run.
-A few of these are:
+Services are microservices defined by a Name, Docker image, number of replicas, and other optional parameters.
+Behind the scenes, a DuploCloud Service maps 1:1 either to a Kubernetes deployment set or to a StatefulSet, depending on whether it has stateful volumes.
+Optional configurations represent various ways Docker containers can be run, such as:

 Environment variables